Why Is Lady Gaga Important to American Popular Culture?

 - Gaga learned how to play the piano when she was four years old.
 She wrote her first piano ballad when she was 13 years old.
 She then started to perform in public when she was 14.

-- Has a younger sister named Natalie.
+- Has a younger sister named Natali Germanotta who once dressed as her for Halloween!

 - Although Gaga is naturally a brunette, she bleached her hair blonde in an attempt to make herself look different.
 She was being mistaken by interviewers for Amy Winehouse when she was trying to make it big.